junxit/us-congress-bills-111/bill.md

 - **(a)** *Surcharge required* All sales shall include a surcharge of $10 per coin.
 - **(b)** *Distribution* Subject to section 5134(f) of title 31, United States Code, all surcharges which are received by the Secretary from the sale of coins issued under this Act shall be promptly paid by the Secretary as follows:
-  - **(1)** 1/2 to the Susan G. Komen for the Cure for the purpose of furthering research funded by the organization.
+  - **(1)** ½ to the Susan G. Komen for the Cure for the purpose of furthering research funded by the organization.
-  - **(2)** 1/2 to the National Osteoporosis Foundation for the purpose of furthering research funded by the Foundation.
+  - **(2)** ½ to the National Osteoporosis Foundation for the purpose of furthering research funded by the Foundation.
 - **(c)** *Audits* The Susan G. Komen for the Cure and the National Osteoporosis Foundation shall be subject to the audit requirements of section 5134(f)(2) of title 31, United States Code, with regard to the amounts received by the respective organizations under subsection (b).
 - **(d)** *Limitation* Notwithstanding subsection (a), no surcharge may be included with respect to the issuance under this Act of any coin during a calendar year if, as of the time of such issuance, the issuance of such coin would result in the number of commemorative coin programs issued during such year to exceed the annual 2 commemorative coin program issuance limitation under section 5112(m)(1) of title 31, United States Code (as in effect on the date of the enactment of this Act).
 The Secretary of the Treasury may issue guidance to carry out this subsection.

+## § 8.
+Budget compliance

+The budgetary effects of this Act, for the purpose of complying with the Statutory Pay-As-You-Go Act of 2010, shall be determined by reference to the latest statement titled “Budgetary Effects of PAYGO Legislation” for this Act, submitted for printing in the Congressional Record by the Chairman of the Committee on the Budget of the House of Representatives, provided that such statement has been submitted prior to the vote on passage.